belgianguy/Aura.View/index.md

 1. Write a helper class

-2. Add that class as a service in the helper `Container`
+2. Add that class as a service `HelperLocator`

 Writing a helper class is straightforoward:  extend `AbstractHelper` with an `__invoke()` method.
 The following helper, for example, applies ROT-13 to a string.